nmeum/libmpdserver/README.md

 Currently primarily a toy project for experimenting with parser combinators.
 Buggy, incomplete and unstable at the moment.

+## Design Goals

+This library attempts to follow some of [langsec][langsec website] principles outlined in [\[1\]][curing the vulnerable parsers].
+This include a strict input grammar enforced using a parser combinator and performing full input recognition in the library before doing further processing in the application.

 ## Compilation

 Compile using: